Home

 Directory

-A summary.
-We saw the Directory.GetFiles method, which will return the list of files in a specified directory on the file system.
-We tested the method on the C:\ root directory.
+The Directory.GetFiles method will return the list of files in a specified directory on the file system.
+When we use a relative path, it is relative to the home directory.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.